 In general, arbitration is a proceeding for the purpose of having a neutral third-party entity pronounce a binding decision based on the laws.
 On the other hand, conciliation is a proceeding performed outside of a formal dispute proceeding for the purpose of dispute settlement by the agreement of the parties in dispute.
-The method is informal and flexible compared to arbitration21
+The method is informal and flexible compared to arbitration.21

 Articles 28 to 35 of the ICSID Convention and the ICSID Conciliation Rule stipulate the rules and procedures relating to ICSID conciliation.
-The conciliation proceeding begins when a disputing party, an ICSID Convention contracting state or any national of a contracting state, addresses to the ICSID Secretary General a request for initiation of conciliation, and the other party to the dispute cannot impede the initiation of conciliation proceedings (ICSID Convention, Article 28(1))22.
-Thereafter, conciliation commission that will conduct the conciliation is composed (ICSID Convention, Article 29)23.
-If the parties do not agree on the conciliators, the Secretary-General of the ICSID Administrative Council will constitute the conciliation commission (ICSID Convention, Article 30).
+The conciliation proceeding begins when a disputing party, an ICSID Convention contracting state or any national of a contracting state, addresses to the ICSID Secretary General a request for initiation of conciliation, and the other party to the dispute cannot impede the initiation of conciliation proceedings (ICSID Convention, Article 28(1)).22 Thereafter, conciliation commission that will conduct the conciliation is composed (ICSID Convention, Article 29).23 If the parties do not agree on the conciliators, the Secretary-General of the ICSID Administrative Council will constitute the conciliation commission (ICSID Convention, Article 30).
 The role of the conciliation commission is to clarify the issues in dispute between the parties and to endeavour to bring about agreement between them upon mutually acceptable terms (ICSID Convention, Article 34(1)).
 The conciliation commission does not necessarily confirm facts or define the application of law.
 Although conciliation proceedings are more flexible than arbitrations, the adversary structure of the dispute has been maintained to a certain extent.
-Arguments by the exclude-arbitration-clauses-from-bits/1/24684.html).
+Arguments by the disputing parties are heard by the conciliation commission at oral proceedings (ICSID Conciliation Rule, Article 22).
+Dispute parties file a written statement within 30 days of constitution of the conciliation commission (ICSID Conciliation Rule, Article 25).
+Thereafter, either party may file statements that it deems useful and relevant at any stage of the proceeding (ICSID Conciliation Rule, Article 25 (1)).
+The conciliation commission may request oral explanations, documents and other information form a party, as well as evidence from other persons (ICSID Conciliation Rule, Article 22 (3)).
+The conciliation commission recommends to the parties terms of settlement with the reasons for them, and it may recommend refraining from specific actions that might aggravate the dispute (ICSID Conciliation Rule, Article 22 (2); also, ICSID Convention, Article 34 (1)).
+Although the recommendations are not binding, the parties are obliged to give their most serious consideration to the recommendations (ICSID Convention, Article 34 (1)).
+When the conciliation has concluded, the commission shall, regardless whether or not a settlement has been reached, draw up a report regarding the conciliation proceedings (ICSID Convention, Article 34 (2)).
+If the parties transition to arbitration proceedings, neither party is entitled to invoke or rely on anything expressed in the conciliation or the report or any recommendations made by the conciliation commission (ICSID Convention, Article 35).
+Consideration is given so that concessions made by parties in the course of conciliation do not affect the arbitration.